-This course will look at all types of customers and how we can serve them better and improve ourselves in the process.
+This course will look at all types of customers and how we can serve them better and improve ourselves.

-Your attitudes and manners are as necessary to customers as the products or services your company provides.
+Your attitudes and manners are as necessary to customers as your company’s products or services.
 From the customer’s perspective, your business must provide customer-focused service.
 In this course, you will learn how to optimize customers’ experiences for your customers.

 How can you provide excellent customer service?

 It is safe to say, most businesses you deal with fail to deliver superior customer service.